zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 We may observe that the resulting coefficients are highly cyclical: \\(a_{n+4} \backsimeq a\_n\\) and \\(a_{n+1} \backsimeq b\_n\\).
 Thus, for any given value of \\(x,\\) only 4 unique coefficients exist.

-These formulas can be simplified by introducing the exponential notation.
+These formulae can be simplified by introducing the exponential notation.
 Since

 $$ \tag{18.14}
 \begin{aligned}